yukikotakahata/1701QCA-assessment-2/index.md

 ## Next steps ##

 *Write a list or provide other information about your plan to move the project forward to be ready to present by video and documentation in week 12 of the course.*
+-Explore and Reserch about the how to make "bouncy ball" -Explore and Reserch about "Neopixel"
+-Establish the switch"
+-Make Microbit container smaller , thinner and lighter.
+My goal is the container could tack in the pocket of the cover.